harsh56845/Book_Library-/README.md

 - One user can borrow multiple books.
 - Admins can add or update books.
-- Books contain reference fields to the user who borrowed them.
+- Each book has a reference to the user who borrowed it (if borrowed).
+- Real-time updates ensure users always see the latest book availability.

 ---